 Poor Howard's blues style is drawn from the tradition of Huddie Ledbetter (Leadbelly) and Blind Willy McTell, incorporating a powerful bass line along with flashy finger-picking, His guitar style and poignant vocals can carry the listener into the world of rowdy barrelhouses or into the field at the end of a long day of weeding crops.

 His passion and reverence for the country blues of the 20’s and 30’s is infectious, and he instills a new interest in this roots music where ever he performs.
+Howard presents a program that is both entertaining and educational.

 In addition to his unique guitar style, Poor Howard's show is punctuated with regional and eclectic humor and puns that have caused more than one person to call out, "That's poor, Howard!"
 (There are those who actually believe that's how he picked up the name.)

 Recently, Howard has teamed up with harmonica player, Mike "Bullfrog" Rogers, a forty year veteran whose styles range from folk to blues.
 In the past, Mike has opened for such performers as John Hammond, Luther "Guitar" Johnson and Emmie Lou Harris.
-He also appears with the groups Salt River and Wooden Eye, and has appeared on over thirty CDs.
+Mike also appears with the groups Salt River and Wooden Eye, and has appeared on over thirty CDs.